jSieber7/jSieber7.github.io/_posts/2019-6-2-Google-Cloud-Setup-for-Data-Science.md

 *Remember two important rules when making projects in the cloud: backup your project code and turn off the virtual machine once you are done. *

-## Applications to Install on your Machine
+ns to Install on your Machine

 ### Google SDK Tool

-[Link]([https://cloud.google.com/sdk/](https://cloud.google.com/sdk/).
+[Link](https://cloud.google.com/sdk/).
 The Google SDK Tool is the command line tool for Google Cloud.
 We will use this tool to create our virtual machine instance with all of the bells and whistles that we will need.

 ### Git

-[Link]([https://git-scm.com/download](https://git-scm.com/download).
+[Link](https://git-scm.com/download).
 Git is another command line tool that we will use briefly for generating our SSH keys and backing up the projects that are made on the cloud.
 Git is preinstalled in the virtual machine that we will create.

 ### VSCode with the Remote Development Extension